vkiitr/auditing/audit-log-service/README.md

 This is a spring boot based audit log service.
 It uses h2 in memory database.
 Schema for audit table can be found at `auditing\audit-log-service\src\main\resources\schema.sql`

-Working function:
+Working features:

 - Exposes one GET API (/audits) that returns all records as per logged-in user's role.
 APi has pagination and sorting support.

 - Listen on locally installed rabbitmq and receive audit record message on port 5672 with guest user. all configuration can be modified from `auditing\audit-log-service\src\main\resources\application.properties`

 - Supportd memory user authentication with ADMIN and NONADMIN role. (user and role information can be found below in the file)

 # Technical support instructions